Lexor

 7. You click APE on the signal card

-8. Jupiter Ultra API calculates the best swap route
+8. Jupiter Ultra API calculates the optimal swap route

 9. Your embedded Privy wallet signs the transaction